dotnet/docs-maui/docs/fundamentals/gestures/pointer.md

 ::: moniker range="=net-maui-7.0"

-- <xref:Microsoft.Maui.Controls.PointerGestureRecognizer.PointerEnteredCommand>, of type `ICommand`, which is the command to invoke when the pointer enters the bounding area of the view.
+- <xref:Microsoft.Maui.Controls.PointerGestureRecognizer.PointerEnteredCommand>, of type <xref:System.Windows.Input.ICommand>, which is the command to invoke when the pointer enters the bounding area of the view.
 - <xref:Microsoft.Maui.Controls.PointerGestureRecognizer.PointerEnteredCommandParameter>, of type `object`, which is the parameter that's passed to <xref:Microsoft.Maui.Controls.PointerGestureRecognizer.PointerEnteredCommand>.
-- <xref:Microsoft.Maui.Controls.PointerGestureRecognizer.PointerExitedCommand>, of type `ICommand`, which is the command to invoke when the pointer that's in the view's bounding area leaves that bounding area.
+- <xref:Microsoft.Maui.Controls.PointerGestureRecognizer.PointerExitedCommand>, of type <xref:System.Windows.Input.ICommand>, which is the command to invoke when the pointer that's in the view's bounding area leaves that bounding area.
 - <xref:Microsoft.Maui.Controls.PointerGestureRecognizer.PointerExitedCommandParameter>, of type `object`, which is the parameter that's passed to <xref:Microsoft.Maui.Controls.PointerGestureRecognizer.PointerExitedCommand>.
-- <xref:Microsoft.Maui.Controls.PointerGestureRecognizer.PointerMovedCommand>, of type `ICommand`, which is the command to invoke when the pointer moves while remaining within the bounding area of the view.
+- <xref:Microsoft.Maui.Controls.PointerGestureRecognizer.PointerMovedCommand>, of type <xref:System.Windows.Input.ICommand>, which is the command to invoke when the pointer moves while remaining within the bounding area of the view.
 - <xref:Microsoft.Maui.Controls.PointerGestureRecognizer.PointerMovedCommandParameter>, of type `object`, which is the parameter that's passed to <xref:Microsoft.Maui.Controls.PointerGestureRecognizer.PointerMovedCommand>.

 ::: moniker-end

 ::: moniker range=">=net-maui-8.0"

-- <xref:Microsoft.Maui.Controls.PointerGestureRecognizer.PointerEnteredCommand>, of type `ICommand`, which is the command to invoke when the pointer enters the bounding area of the view.
+- <xref:Microsoft.Maui.Controls.PointerGestureRecognizer.PointerEnteredCommand>, of type <xref:System.Windows.Input.ICommand>, which is the command to invoke when the pointer enters the bounding area of the view.
 - <xref:Microsoft.Maui.Controls.PointerGestureRecognizer.PointerEnteredCommandParameter>, of type `object`, which is the parameter that's passed to <xref:Microsoft.Maui.Controls.PointerGestureRecognizer.PointerEnteredCommand>.
-- <xref:Microsoft.Maui.Controls.PointerGestureRecognizer.PointerExitedCommand>, of type `ICommand`, which is the command to invoke when the pointer that's in the view's bounding area leaves that bounding area.
+- <xref:Microsoft.Maui.Controls.PointerGestureRecognizer.PointerExitedCommand>, of type <xref:System.Windows.Input.ICommand>, which is the command to invoke when the pointer that's in the view's bounding area leaves that bounding area.
 - <xref:Microsoft.Maui.Controls.PointerGestureRecognizer.PointerExitedCommandParameter>, of type `object`, which is the parameter that's passed to <xref:Microsoft.Maui.Controls.PointerGestureRecognizer.PointerExitedCommand>.
-- <xref:Microsoft.Maui.Controls.PointerGestureRecognizer.PointerMovedCommand>, of type `ICommand`, which is the command to invoke when the pointer moves while remaining within the bounding area of the view.
+- <xref:Microsoft.Maui.Controls.PointerGestureRecognizer.PointerMovedCommand>, of type <xref:System.Windows.Input.ICommand>, which is the command to invoke when the pointer moves while remaining within the bounding area of the view.
 - <xref:Microsoft.Maui.Controls.PointerGestureRecognizer.PointerMovedCommandParameter>, of type `object`, which is the parameter that's passed to <xref:Microsoft.Maui.Controls.PointerGestureRecognizer.PointerMovedCommand>.
-- `PointerPressedCommand`, of type `ICommand`, which is the command to invoke when the pointer initiates a press within the view.
+- <xref:Microsoft.Maui.Controls.PointerGestureRecognizer.PointerPressedCommand>, of type <xref:System.Windows.Input.ICommand>, which is the command to invoke when the pointer initiates a press within the view.
-- `PointerPressedCommandParameter`, of type `object`, which is the parameter that's passed to the `PointerPressedCommand`.
+- <xref:Microsoft.Maui.Controls.PointerGestureRecognizer.PointerPressedCommandParameter>, of type `object`, which is the parameter that's passed to the <xref:Microsoft.Maui.Controls.PointerGestureRecognizer.PointerPressedCommand>.
-- `PointerReleasedCommand`, of type `ICommand`, which is the command to invoke when the pointer that has previously initiated a press is released, while within the view.
+- <xref:Microsoft.Maui.Controls.PointerGestureRecognizer.PointerReleasedCommand>, of type <xref:System.Windows.Input.ICommand>, which is the command to invoke when the pointer that has previously initiated a press is released, while within the view.
-- `PointerReleasedCommandParameter`, of type `object`, which is the parameter that's passed to the `PointerReleasedCommand`.
+- <xref:Microsoft.Maui.Controls.PointerGestureRecognizer.PointerReleasedCommandParameter>, of type `object`, which is the parameter that's passed to the <xref:Microsoft.Maui.Controls.PointerGestureRecognizer.PointerReleasedCommand>.

 ::: moniker-end